 POINTS OF DISTINCTION

 - 85 percent of more than 140 full-time faculty members hold a doctorate or the highest

 - Texas Wesleyan offers a fully-online MBA program that can be completed in as little as 12 months.

 - The School of Business Administration offers a concentration in forensic accounting, one of the first such programs in the nation.

 SMALLER.
 SMARTER.
-Texas Wesleyan is a small, student-focused learning environment where professors put critical thinking at the forefront of the university experience.
+Texas Wesleyan is a small, student-focused university where professors put critical thinking at the forefront of the learning experience.
 At Texas Wesleyan, students have face time with professors—less lecture hall and more classroom.

 Texas Wesleyan’s urban campus is a seven-minute drive from downtown Fort Worth and the center of the Rosedale Renaissance, a public-private partnership that is revitalizing East Fort Worth.
-Students are at the center of the vibrant Dallas–Fort Worth Metroplex.
+The campus is centered in the vibrant DFW Metroplex.
 To the west is Fort Worth’s renowned arts scene, and to the east are national sports teams like the Dallas Cowboys and Texas Rangers.